- 1 Food properties of agar agar

 Agar-agar is characterized because it is “indigestible” by the human body.
 Therefore, it is unable to disintegrate in the intestine providing virtually no calories (2 calories per 100 grams when wet).
 Moreover, its richness in fiber (over 80% of its dry weight in some cases) and its gelatinous properties create a feeling of fullness that helps not having to eat other caloric foods.

 When agar agar powder is combined with water, its swells to form a gelatinous mass with a large volume.
-For example, if we boil a spoonful of marine jelly (Atlantic or Gelidium agar agar) in a litter of water, the mixture becomes thickened after 8 minutes.
+For example, if we boil a spoonful of marine jelly (Atlantic or Gelidium agar agar) in a liter of water, the mixture becomes thickened after 8 minutes.

 We have also to take into account the potassium content of this sea vegetable.
 Potassium balances in part its sodium content, which is very high.
 This increases urine output facilitating the expulsion of liquids stored in our body.
 Agar agar does not contain so much potassium as nori but its content in dry algae is considerable (110 mg / 100 g).
 Nori is the seaweed with the richest content in this mineral (2800 mg / 100 g),